Mississippi woman accused of killing husband on Facebook Live

-LOWNDES COUNTY, Miss.
-(WJTV) – A woman was arrested after she allegedly shot and killed a man on Facebook Live in Mississippi on Saturday.
+A woman was arrested after she allegedly shot and killed a man on Facebook Live in Mississippi on Saturday.
+KTLA’s sister station WJTV reports.

 Officials with the Lowndes County Sheriff’s Office (LCSO) said deputies responded to a domestic violence call in Columbus shortly before 8 a.m.